 The Bottom Line: Finding a Room for Rent in Medellín

 There is a wide range of available furnished rooms for rent in Medellín from budget to luxury rooms.
 And there is a very wide range of prices for rental rooms available from under $140 USD per month to over $135 USD per night.

 The bottom line is you can relatively easily find decent furnished rooms for rent in Medellín that are cheaper than hotels or hostels.

 The cheapest rental rooms tend to not have windows and may be noisy without many amenities.
 And cheaper rooms may not be conveniently located and most likely will not be near a metro station.
 Also, you probably will be sharing a bathroom.

 For higher prices you can get more amenities, such as windows, balconies, private bathrooms, better locations, higher speed Internet, better mattresses, an apartment building with a pool and more.

-The biggest number of furnished rooms for rent listings are found on the VICO and Airbnb sites.
+The biggest number of furnished rooms for rent listings are found the Airbnb site.
 So, we recommend these sites.
-Airbnb is better for short-term and VICO is best for medium-term.
+Airbnb is good for short-term or medium-term.
 And there are other options including CompartoApto.com, Roomster, Facebook and Couchsurfing where some expats have found rooms.